Azure/aoai-apim/README.md

 	![image](https://github.com/Azure/aoai-apim/assets/9942991/ca44d6fc-4336-44d6-8e73-b8b71ade19fb)

-**3. Purchasing PTUs**
+3. Purchasing PTUs
    Charges for PTUs are billed **up-front** for the entire month, starting on the day of purchase.
 The PTUs are not charged in arrears, after the service has been used over the month period.
-Also, the month period is not on exact first of month to the end of the month, but instead when the PTUs were purchased.
-For example, if you purchased and applied the PTUs on the 9th day of the month, then you will be
+   Also, the month period does not necessarily on exact first of month to the end of the month, but instead when the PTUs were purchased.
+For example, if you purchased and applied the PTUs on the 9th day of the month, then you will be charged from the 9th until the following month, 8th day.
+   * As the term of the committment is one month, PTUs can not be reduced.
+However, PTUs can be _added_ to a commitment mid-month.

-PTUs can be added to a commitment mid-month, but cannot be reduced If a commitment is not renewed, deployed PTUs will revert to per hour pricing
+   * If a commitment is not renewed, deployed PTUs will be reverted to to per hour pricing.

 4. Multi-Region APIM:
 	Azure API Management has 3 _production_ level tiers - Basic, Standard, and Premium.
-Upgrade and scale an Azure API Management instance | Microsoft Learn

 	The Premium tier enables you to distribute a single Azure API Management instance across any number of desired Azure regions.
 When you initially create an Azure API Management service, the instance contains only one unit and resides in a single Azure region (the primary region).
 	What does this provide?
 If you have a multi-regional Azure OpenAI deployment, does this mean you are required to also have a multi-region (Premium) SKU of APIM?
 No, not necessarily!
+As you can see in the multi-region archiecture above, a single APIM service instance can support multi-region, multi-AOAI accounts.
+Having a single APIM service makes sense when an application using the service is in the same region.
+If you have a secondary APIM service instance in another region, this
-	What the Premium SKU gives you is the ability to have one region be the primary and any number of regions as seondar
+The Premium SKU gives you is the ability to have one region be the primary and any number of regions as seondaries.
+Then when should use secondary, or secondaries?
+	1> If you are planning for any DR scenarios, which is always recommeneded for any enterprise architecture.
+Note: Your enterprise applications should then also be designed for data resilency, using DR strategies.
+   2> If you .
+As you are monitoring the APIM services, if you are seeing extremely heavy usage and can scale out your applications across regions, then it does make s

-How to deploy an Azure API Management service instance to multiple Azure regions.
+	For more information on [how to deploy an Azure API Management service instance to multiple Azure regions](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-deploy-multi-region).

 ### Additional Best Practices
 Rate limit best practices from <https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest>